STEPS TO ENROLLMENT

 - Driver’s License or State-Issued Picture ID

-- High School Diploma, GED Transcripts, or Proof of Enrollment in a GED Program (if required by program)
+- High School or GED Diploma/Official Transcripts, or Proof of Enrollment in a GED Program (if required)

-- Eligibility for Florida In-State Tuition Rates – You must show proof of 12 CONSECUTIVE MONTHS of Florida Residency (choose 2 of the documents below)
+- Eligibility for Florida In-State Tuition Rates – You must show proof of 12 CONSECUTIVE MONTHS of Florida Residency (choose 2 “A” documents or 1 “A” and 1 “B” document from the lists below)

 - Florida Driver’s License or Florida State-Issued Picture ID